deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 Each circle in the graph above represents a neuron-like unit called a *node*, and nodes are simply where calculations take place.
 The nodes are connected to each other across layers, but no two nodes of the same layer are linked.

 That is, there is no intra-layer communication – this is the *restriction* in a restricted Boltzmann machine.
-Each node is a locus of computation that processes input, and makes [stochastic](../glossary.html#stochasticgradientdescent) decisions about whether to transmit that input or not.
-(Stochastic means “randomly determined.”)
+Each node is a locus of computation that processes input, and begins by making [stochastic](../glossary.html#stochasticgradientdescent) decisions about whether to transmit that input or not.
+(Stochastic means “randomly determined”, and in this case, the coefficients that modify input are randomly initialized.)

 Each visible node takes a low-level feature from an item in the dataset to be learned.
 For example, from a dataset of grayscale images, each visible node would receive one pixel-value for each pixel in one image.
 (MNIST images have 784 pixels, so neural nets processing them have 784 input nodes on the visible layer.)